DJDdawg/PHSX815_Week8/README.md

 In this simulation, a coin was flipped Nmeas times in each experiment, and this was repeated for Nexp experiments.

 The Neyman plot has the x-axis as the "true value of p", and the y-axis as the "measured value of p in an experiment".
+The error bars on our y-value are assumed to have come from a Gaussian Distribution.
+This can be seen when you select a x-value and then create a 1D slice of the corresponding measured y-value.

 The code file **Neyman_Plot.py** can be run with the following code: